ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 ## Stage 5

 It's time now to reinstall pacman as pacman's package.
-But before we need build and reinstall as pacman's packages two libraries:
+But before you need build and reinstall as pacman's packages two libraries:

 - libarchive
 - fakeroot